JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 initialized.

-The menu options insert jupyter widget based GUIs for starting a run, displaying the data as tables or plots, or composing an expression to calculate a new column in a DataFrame.
+The menu options insert jupyter widget based GUIs for starting a run, displaying the data as tables or plots, composing an expression to calculate a new column in a DataFrame, or fitting data.

 #### Collecting data